Who we are

 The Academy also holds Educational programmes, lectures, seminars, film shows, workshops and art appreciation classes.
 The Academy maintains an impressive library with a fine and eclectic collection of art books, journals and periodicals for public use.

 Achievements & Successes

 A distinctive achievement of the Academy has been the presentation of quite a few international exhibitions; of which the most memorable is the show of the outstanding French sculptor Rodin; a landmark exhibition for Calcutta.
 Other notable exhibits included the works of Henry Moore and the Graphics of Picasso.
 It has also hosted Russian festival shows, German Expressionist’s graphics, French designs and also American, Chinese and British porcelains.

 With the active co-operation of Indian Council for Cultural Relations and the U.S.I.S. legendary American plays such as “Once upon a Mattress” and “Driving Miss Daisy” had been organized for the enjoyment of the people.

-On an ending note, the Academy has also been enriched during the last 40 years by the continuous inflow of countless treasures.
-This would have not been possible without the inspiration, encourage
+On an ending note, the Academy has also been enriched during the last 50 years by the continuous inflow of countless treasures.